redis/redis-doc/topics/sentinel-spec.md

 For instance to check what a sentinel thinks about the state of the master it is possible to send the "SENTINEL STATUS" command using redis-cli.

-There is no gossip going on between sentinels.
+Interactions between the Redis Sentinel instances is minimal and not chatty.
 A sentinel instance will query other instances only when an agreement is needed about the state of the master or slaves.

 The list of networking tasks performed by every sentinel is the following:

-* A Sentinel PUBLISH its presence using the master Pub/Sub every minute.
 * A Sentinel accepts commands using a TCP port.
-* A Sentinel constantly monitors master and slaves sending PING commands.
+* A Sentinel periodically sends PUBLISH to advertise its presence using the master Pub/Sub.
+Period is one minute.
-* A Sentinel sends INFO commands to the master every minute in order to take a fresh list of connected slaves.
+* A Sentinel periodically sends INFO to the master in order to take a fresh list of connected slaves.
+Period is one minute.
+* A Sentinel periodically sends PING to the reeds master and slave instances to monitor their health.
-* A Sentinel monitors the snetinels Pub/SUb channel in order to discover newly connected setninels.
+* A Sentinel will subscribe to the sentinels Pub/SUb channel in order to discover newly connected sentinels.
+(See PUBLISH above.)

-Sentinels discovering
+Sentinel presence and discovery
 ===

+Sentinels do not use peer-to-peer interconnect.

-While sentinels don't use some kind of bus interconnecting every Redis Sentinel instance to each other, they still need to know the IP address and port of each other sentinel instance, because this is useful to run the agreement protocol needed to perform the slave election.
+But clearly they will need to know the IP address and port of other peer sentinel instances, because this is necessary for a robust agreement protocol to fulfill the required functionality e.g. slave election and promotion.

-To make the configuration of sentinels as simple as possible every sentinel broadcasts its presence using the Redis master Pub/Sub functionality.
+To make the configuration of sentinels as simple as possible, Redis Sentinels leverage the existing Pub/Sub functionality, via the Redis master instance.

+A single channel is used to support the presence and discovery protocol.
+Every sentinel will subscribe to the this channel and also use it to convey information to its peers.

+A sentinel instance will advertise its presence via broadcasts to this channel.
-Every sentinel is subscribed to the same channel, and broadcast information about its existence to the same channel, including the "Run ID" of the Sentinel, and the IP address and port where it is listening for commands.
+This presence advertisement includes the "Run ID" of the Sentinel, and the IP address and port where it listens for commands.

-Every sentinel maintain a list of other sentinels ID, IP and port.
+In addition, each sentinel instance will maintain a list of other known sentinels and their associated properties such as ID, IP and port.

+A sentinel must periodically re-assert its presence to its peers.

-A sentinel that does no longer announce its presence using Pub/Sub for too long time is removed from the list.
-In that case, optionally, a notification is delivered to the system administrator.
+A sentinel that fails to assert its presence using Pub/Sub (within a given time window) is removed from the list of known peer sentinels that is maintained by its peers.
+In this case, optionally, a notification is delivered to the system administrator.
+(See user defined scripts below.)

 Detection of failing masters
 ===